4paradigm/OpenMLDB/demo/talkingdata-adtracking-fraud-detection/README.md

 ```

 # Process
-The sample code is `talkingdata_bk.py`, we'll use OpenMLDB to do feature extraction.
+We use OpenMLDB to do feature extraction, see `train_and_serve.py`.
-The new demo is in `talkingdata.py`.

 1. data prepare:
     * clicks for each ip-day-hour combination -> window 1h